nikhilrompalli/haproxy/README.md

-# IS-HaProxy
+# HaProxy
-Maintained by the Infrastructure Services Team
+This repo has haproxy configurations, where any services can be set behind the haproxy which act as a router/loadbalancer.
+Here haproxy will act any a interface to interact with any services.

 - HTTPd services are spinned up inside the contianer to server the web traffic.
-- This services are named as `lenswalk-webUI`, `lenswalk-user`, `lenswalk-portfolio`, `lenswalk-feeds`, `lenswalk-review`, `lenswalk-filter` respectively to mock the actual lenswalk services.
+- This services are named as `lenswalk-webUI`, `lenswalk-user`, `lenswalk-portfolio`, `lenswalk-feeds`, `lenswalk-review`, `lenswalk-filter` respectively to mock the actual services.
 - Each services are mapped to unqiue port to run the web services in localhost.

 # Pre-Requisites